 We hosted an Oregon State University Extension event in November, with 15 or 20 participants.
 I explained the mechanism of sap exudation as best I understood it.
 I have continued to read about the physiology, and to interrogate my work colleagues from around the world.
 I think the current model (which I will eventually blog on) explains much, but it leaves out a lot, too.

-We are noticing that the trees that have sapsucker damage are the ones that tend to get white materials growing in the sap if we don’t harvest fast enough–and in some cases, no matter what we do, it grows in a slick down the tubes.
-Now we are wondering if we may be drilling too deep.
-If we drill into the heartwood, then perhaps the infection can enter our sap pathway.
-We will be experimenting with hole depths in the next few weeks.
+In 2018-19, we noticed that the trees with sapsucker damage are the ones that tend to get white materials growing in the sap if we don’t harvest fast enough–and in some cases, no matter what we do, it grows in a slick down the tubes.
+So I wondered if I was drilling too deep.
+If I drill into the heartwood (which is hydraulically distinct from the sapwood), then any rot from the heartwood could get into our system.

 Facebook group: “Bigleaf Maple Tapping in the Pacific Northwest”

 An OSU Extension Circular, Oregon State University Nontimber Forest Products for Small Woodland Owners: “Bigleaf Maple Syrup”

 A book I recommend: Bigleaf Sugaring: Tapping the western maple.
 By Gary and Katherine Backlund.
 2012.
 Published by Backwoods Forest Management, Ladysmith, BC.
 (Was $15 + shipping) Helpful book.
 In 96 pages, tells about equipment to get started, choosing trees, drilling, sap collection and handling, and making syrup.

 An informative MS thesis, called “Production and quality of sap from the bigleaf maple (Acer macrophyllum Marsh) on Vancouver Island, British Columbia,” by Deirdre Bruce, 2003 (Maple Syrup Thesis, MS University of Victoria)